rishikesh-b/Video-Downloader/README.md

-# 📺 YouTube Video Downloader Web App 🚀
+# 📺 FullStack Video Downloader Web App 🚀

 Dive into the world of seamless video downloading with our **YouTube Video Downloader**!
 Crafted using the trifecta of HTML, CSS, and Flask.
 Whether you fancy high-res videos, crisp audio, or eye-catching thumbnails, we have you covered! 🌟